 For each complementary therapy, we search published medical studies to find evidence of these four medical benefits:

-- Treating cancer: Does the therapy improve survival, reduce metastasesthe development of secondary malignant growths (tumors) at a separate location from a primary site of cancer; metastasis is an indication of advanced cancer, shrink tumors or reduce tumor markers?
+- Improving treatment outcomes: Does the therapy improve survival, reduce metastasesthe development of secondary malignant growths (tumors) at a separate location from a primary site of cancer; metastasis is an indication of advanced cancer, shrink tumors or reduce tumor markers?
 Does it enhance other treatments?

 - Optimizing your body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation and more: Does the therapy address factors known to support the growth or spread of cancer?